thomasWeise/bookbuilderpy/README.md

 - `keywords`: a list of keywords
 - `author`: the book author or a list of authors
 - `date`: the date when the book was written (you can set this to `\meta{data}` and the current date of the build process will be used).
-- `bibliography`: the path to the BibTeX file, e.g., `bibliography.bib`
+- `bibliography`: the path to the [BibTeX](https://www.bibtex.com/g/bibtex-format/) file, e.g., `bibliography.bib`
-- `csl`: the bibliography style.
+- `csl`: the [bibliography style](https://citationstyles.org).
 Set this to `association-for-computing-machinery.csl` to use the default style offered by the package.
+  You can find many different bibliography styles at <https://www.zotero.org/styles>.
-- `link-citations`: set this to `true` to get clickable bibliography references
+- `link-citations`: set this to `true` to get clickable bibliography references.
 - `template.html`: the template for rendering to HTML.
 Set this to `GitHub.html5` to use the default style offered by the package.
 - `template.latex`: the template for rendering to PDF.
 Set this to `eisvogel.tex` to use the default style offered by the package.
+- If you build a book in a language different from English, you will certainly want to change the default caption prefixes for figures and tables accordingly.
-- The language-specific component titles explained-by-example are already supported by pandoc and its filters:
+  The following language-specific component titles (below explained-by-example) are supported by pandoc and its filters:

 ```yaml
 figureTitle: Figure